modalitysystems/modalitysoftware-docs/TWAPerformance/Call-Logger.md

 ## Teams Call Logger Power BI Reports (Preview)

 Call Logger is a specific set of Power BI reports based on the data from Microsoft Call Records API (https://docs.microsoft.com/en-us/graph/api/resources/callrecords-api-overview?view=graph-rest-1.0).
-It is a Power BI report pack that is part of Modality Teamwork Analaytics
+It is a Power BI report pack that is part of Modality Teamwork Analytics.

 Microsoft call records API gives details of every media session (audio, video and sharing), both over IP and PSTN calls.
 Based on this data Call Logger Reports can provide the following: